susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

+## DigitalOcean

+Digital Ocean is a simple, developer friendly VPS server provider.
+To get started, head over to <https://digitalocean.com> and create a new account.

-## New droplet
+## New Droplet

-Create a new *Droplet* on [Digital Ocean](http://digitalocean.com) with these options:
+DigitalOcean calls their virtual servers, **Droplets**; each Droplet that you spin up is a new virtual server for your personal use.

+In this course, you'll use **one single Droplet** to host all of your class projects.

+The base plan which costs $5/mo should be enough to serve your needs, but if you need more you can always upgrade to the $10/mo plan

+From your DigitalOcean dashboard, find the big green button labeled *Create* to initiate a new Droplet.

+On the screen that follows, make your Droplet settings match the following options:

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-digital-ocean-new-droplet@2x.png' class='' style='max-width:860px; width:100%' alt=''>

-Check your email for a confirmation from Digital Ocean which will include your droplets IP address and the root password.
+Check your email for a confirmation from DigitalOcean which will include your droplets IP address and the root password.